 This group will be reading “Faith After Doubt” by Brian McLaren.
-We meet on the 1st Wednesday of each month in a member’s home and the 3rd Wednesday of each month at the church.
+Each session covers one or two chapters for discussion.
+Our perspective is that of progressive and evolving Christianity.
 If you have questions please contact Janice Evans

 Date: 1st & 3rd Wednesdays Time: 10:30am via Zoom

-The Faith Explorations study group (formerly Bible Study) will continue it’s New Testament lectures from “Great Courses” on Tue4sday Sept 7 and conclude Sept 14.
-The next series will be Science and Religion, from Sept 21 until Dec 14 via Zoom, at 10:30am.
-The sessions are an hour in length with a 30 min lecture followed by discussion.
+A new course titled, “History of Christianity Part II” started Tues Jan 25th.
+The sessions are an hour in length with a 30min lecture followed by discussion.
 At present there are nine people in the group and we welcome anyone who wants to join in.
 For more information contact Blake Ford

 Date: Last Saturday of each month Time: 7 pm Location: Arbutus Sanctuary